shipleyux/sober-map/README.md

 - **Hero Image Fix:**
   I fixed the broken hero image on the contact page so the layout now matches the rest of the site and looks more polished.

+- **Added a custom favicon:**
+Converted the project logo into a `.ico` format and added it to the site root.
+This eliminates the default 404 favicon error and improves site polish by displaying a branded icon in browser tabs.

 All of these changes were tested manually and are logged in both the [Bug Fix Report](bug-report.md) and [Manual Testing Report](testing.md).